akimd/vcsn/doc/README.txt

 * Environment variables
 ** VCSN_BINARY
-Force ratexpset to build AST variadic nodes with only two children.
+Force expressionset to build AST variadic nodes with only two children.

 ** VCSN_DEBUG
 Don't remove temporary files (which is especially useful to keep debug